 - Under his leadership, more than 230 maker programs were developed in local schools

 - Fostering Student Achievement:

-- Supported English learner, career technical education, college preparedness, and other initiatives that helped Sonoma County school districts collectively raise the graduation rate by nearly 10 points for all students and 15 points for Latino students
+- Supported English learner, career technical education, college preparedness, and other initiatives that helped Sonoma County school districts collectively raise the graduation rate by nearly 10 points for all students and 15 points for Latino students (equal to white counterparts)

 - Supported districts in increasing the number of students who are graduating high school having met the requirements needed to attend a state college or university